roman-milk/roman-milk.github.io/vanessas-dissonance.md

  To be continued...

  The initiation goes on with Vanessa getting more decorations.
-Report_Story #1